twitter/finatra/_sources/user-guide/testing/feature_tests.rst.txt

 There may be times in testing where you want to share an embedded server configuration among different FeatureTests.
 That is, you want to be able to create and setup the embedded server in the same way (perhaps with minor configuration changes) across many different test files.

-An idea might be to define a "base" test trait which extends |c.t.inject.server.FeatureTest|_ that your tests can extend.
+One idea might be to define a "base" test trait which extends |c.t.inject.server.FeatureTest|_ that your tests can extend.

 Creating a "base" trait that defines shared state is a fine strategy.
-However, when doing so it is generally considered a best practice to not share an instance of an embedded server.
+However, when doing so it is generally considered a best practice to **not** share an instance of an embedded server.
 That is, issues can arise when this "base" trait overrides and implements the |c.t.inject.server.FeatureTest|_ trait ``def server``.

-Thus, we recommend *always* implementing the abstract ``def server`` in each actual FeatureTest implementation.
+Thus, we recommend to *always* implement the abstract ``def server`` in each *actual* `FeatureTest` implementation.

 This does not mean that you cannot share a configured embedded server fixture.
-To do so effectively and efficiently, have the "base" trait simply define a utility method which allows a FeatureTest to obtain an instance of an embedded server fixture which it can then set as *its* embedded server for testing.
+To do so effectively and efficiently, have the "base" trait define a utility method which allows a `FeatureTest` implementation to obtain an instance of an embedded server fixture which it can then set as *its* embedded server for testing.

 For example, we could define a "base" testing trait: